merlins-labs/merlins-1/x/cosmwasmpool/README.md

 ## Overview

-The CosmWasm Pool Module is an extension for the Osmosis pools, aiming to create a custom module that allows users to create and manage liquidity pools backed by CosmWasm smart contracts.
-The feature enables developers to build and deploy custom smart contracts that can be integrated with the rest of the pool types on the Osmosis chain.
+The CosmWasm Pool Module is an extension for the Merlin pools, aiming to create a custom module that allows users to create and manage liquidity pools backed by CosmWasm smart contracts.
+The feature enables developers to build and deploy custom smart contracts that can be integrated with the rest of the pool types on the Merlin chain.

 The module is built on top of the CosmWasm smart contracting platform, which provides a secure and efficient way to develop and execute WebAssembly (Wasm) smart contracts on the Cosmos SDK.